juliangut/slim-routing/README.md

 ### Parameter transformation

 Route parameters can be transformed before arriving to route callable.
-The most common use of this feature would be to transform ids from route into actual object/entity used in the callable
+The most common use of this feature would be to transform IDs into actual object/entity used in the callable

 To achieve this you need to provide a `\Jgut\Slim\Routing\Transformer\ParameterTransformer` instance defined in the route itself.
 There is an abstract class `\Jgut\Slim\Routing\Transformer\AbstractTransformer` to easily implement parameters transformation

-For example you would want to transform parameters into Doctrine entities
+For example, you would want to transform parameters into Doctrine entities

 ```php
 use Jgut\Slim\Routing\Transformer\AbstractTransformer;